vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 dynasty, 894.
 Jainas, doctrine of Saptabhangi- Janma-marapavicāra, of Bhatta

-naya'm, in Viṣnuparāṇa 974n; Vāmadeve, on doctrine of had mudrās 1130; view of Karma 1599–1600. there being two sons and Janmāṣtami, vide Krṣpajanmıṣ moons criticized by Pañca- tami. siddhāntikā and Brahmagupta Japa of Om in Smrtis and Mār.
+naya'm, in Viṣṇuparāṇa 974n; Vāmadeve, on doctrine of had mudrās 1130; view of Karma 1599–1600. there being two sons and Janmāṣtami, vide Krṣpajanmıṣ moons criticized by Pañca- tami. siddhāntikā and Brahmagupta Japa of Om in Smrtis and Mār.
 511 and 1.

 dukyop niṣad 1413 and 2.
 Jainism, pract*sed thorough-going Japan, compelled by growth of